Subagents¶

 - Empty todo list (isolated planning)

-- Runs the subagent with the description as prompt
+- Runs the subagent with the task description as user prompt

 - Returns the subagent's output to the main agent